Deliveroo

-Deliveroo is a British multinational online food delivery company based in London, UK, fully owned by DoorDash since its takeover in October 2025.
+Roofoods Ltd, trading as Deliveroo, is a British multinational online food delivery company owned by DoorDash since its takeover in October 2025.
+Based in London, it worked with around 182,000 restaurants, grocers, and retailers as of August of the previous year.

+The firm also provides delivery and technology for on-demand grocery to major UK retailers.
+In addition, Deliveroo Editions is its subsidiary operation that operates dark kitchens for the preparation of delivery-only meals.

-The company's initial public offering was widely reported as one of the worst debuts in the history of the LSE, with shares falling sharply on the first day of trading.
+Its initial public offering was widely reported as one of the worst debuts in the history of the London Stock Exchange (LSE), with shares falling sharply on the first day of trading.

-It also provides delivery and technology for on-demand grocery to major UK retailers.
-The firm works with around 182,000 restaurants, grocers and retailers as of August 2024.

-Its subsidiary operation, Deliveroo Editions operates dark kitchens for the preparation of delivery-only meals.